Anne’s Admission Advice: Nailing your video solos

 - Hold your cell phone horizontally if you plan to film your videos with your cell phone.

-With an incredibly talented applicant pool, of which only about a quarter will move forward to the second round, how do you set yourself apart?
+With an incredibly talented applicant pool, of which only about a quarter will move forward to the live audition, how do you set yourself apart?

 Here are some pro tips from our faculty members…